NokNokMLS/BigDoorWyamBlog/input/posts/2019-09-22-the-digest-22-september-2019.md

   - News
   - The Digest
 ---
-**_Today the Shops are CLOSED_**
+_**Today the Shops are CLOSED**_

-**Socialism Up/ Warsaw - |Financial Rating/ Poznan - Taxi Driver Superstar/ Krakow - SmogStep/Tri-City - FilmFest/ Wroclaw - Brexit Briefing/ Invading Questions - Russia vs Poland/ Ergo Run/ Film Feest Fracas/ Opening days of WW2 Podcast (again) and more**
+**Socialism Up/ Warsaw - Financial Rating/ Poznan - Taxi Driver Superstar/ Krakow - SmogStep/Tri-City - FilmFest/ Wroclaw - Brexit Briefing/ Invading Questions - Russia vs Poland/ Ergo Run/ Film Fest Fracas/ Opening days of WW2 Podcast (again) and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)